Sinclert/SentimentAI/README.md

 <br>

 ### Train a model:
-In this case a trained model will be saved into the <i>"Models"</i> folder.
-This folder will be created in case it does not exist.
+Trained models are saved in the <i>"Models"</i> folder (created if it does not exist).
 The expected arguments are:
 1. <b>Classifier:</b> {Naive-Bayes, Logistic-Regression, Linear-SVM, Random-Forest}
 2. <b>File 1:</b> File inside "Datasets" containing the label 1 training examples.
 3. <b>File 2:</b> File inside "Datasets" containing the label 2 training examples.